KaifArslan/memeGenerator/README.md

 # Meme Generator

 This is a project that allows you to create memes with images and text.
+This project is made with vite + react with Javascript (vanilla)

 ## How to use